 - Amplified Animal Aptitude: Louis and others.
 When his father breaks into a shop to steal the trumpet, he flies away feeling guilty for the crime.

-- Award Bait Song: "Touch the Sky" from the film.
+- Award-Bait Song: Kenya Hathaway's "Touch the Sky" from the film.

 - Contrived Coincidence: Serena just happens to get blown by storm all the way to the Philadelphia zoo while Louis is staying there.

 - Distant Finale: Sam is 11 in the beginning and 20 by the end of the novel.
 Averted in the film, which ends with him still a kid.

-- Have a Gay Old Time: Allow yourself a free snicker when Serena hears Louis's trumpet and thinks "What a gay bird!"
+- Have a Gay Old Time: Allow yourself a free snicker when Serena hears Louie's trumpet and thinks "What a gay bird!"

 - A somewhat more innocent example happens in-universe.
-Louis's father has to explain to him that he meant "mute" when he said "dumb," reassuring Louis that he doesn't regard his son as stupid.
+Louie's father has to explain to him that he meant "mute" when he said "dumb," reassuring Louis that he doesn't regard his son as stupid.